Best Day Hiking Backpack: 2023 10 Top Models

 The shoulder straps along is the main contact point between you and your bag, so look for bags with adequate padding along them to suit your needs.

-When looking at the shoulder straps, two things are important to check – the level of padding they provide and their shape.
+When looking at the shoulder straps, two things are important – the level of padding they provide and their shape.

 The level of padding is a pretty straightforward check based on the material used and the thickness.
 Packs that use simple webbing such as the Sea to Summit Ultra-Sil Nano are much less comfortable than packs like the Osprey Stratos that have heavily padded straps.

-For short day-hikes or trips where you intend to haul no more than 10-pounds of gear, then a pack with a thin webbing hip belt such as the Deuter Speed Lite or REI Co-Op Flash should be sufficient.
-However, once you get into longer treks with extra gear we would recommend investing in a pack with a padded hip belt such as the REI Co-Op Traverse or our top choice the REI Co-Op Talon.
+For short day hikes or trips where you intend to haul no more than 10 pounds of gear, then a lightweight, small hiking backpack with a thin webbing hip belt such as the Deuter Speed Lite or REI Co-Op Flash should suffice.
+However, once you get into longer treks with extra gear we recommend investing in a pack with a padded hip belt such as the REI Co-Op Traverse or the REI Co-Op Talon.

 Some models such as the Deuter Speed Lite allow you to remove the hip belt, which can be useful if you intend your pack to pull double-duty for use around town as well.